FaceShield: Defending Facial Image against Deepfake Threats: Method

 \subsection{Facial Feature Extractor Attack}

-We design additional perturbation targeting two types of facial extraction, enhancing the applicability of our method across diverse deepfake models.
+We design additional perturbation targeting two types of facial extraction, enhancing the applicability of our method not only to DM-based models but also to various other deepfake architecture-based models.

 \myparagraph{MTCNN attack.} We break down the MTCNN attack we propose into three principal stages: (\textit{i}) selecting the resizing scale, (\textit{ii}) enhancing robustness against interpolation, and (\textit{iii}) formulating a loss function to expedite convergence.
+Through this process, we achieve not only various resize modes but also model transferability.

 Firstly, we select a set of appropriate resizing scales $s_i \in S$.
 This is to ensure that our attack technique effectively targets only the bounding boxes reaching the final layers of MTCNN.
-The suitable scale values are selected among the multi-scale factors that the MTCNN model internally uses, and further details will be explained in the supplementary material.
+The suitable scale values are selected among the multi-scale factors that the MTCNN model internally uses, and the detailed workings are provided in the supplementary material.